OpenCDSS/cdss-app-statedmi-doc-dev/README.md

 The development environment for contributing to this documentation requires installation of Python, MkDocs, and Material MkDocs theme.
-Python 2 has been used for development.
+Python 3 and MkDocs 1+ has been used for development.
 See the [OWF / Learn MkDocs](http://learn.openwaterfoundation.org/owf-learn-mkdocs/)
 documentation for information about installing these tools.

-Python 3 with MkDocs and Material theme can also be used, given that the source documentation files are the same.

 ## Editing and Viewing Content ##

 If the development environment is properly configured, edit and view content as follows:

 1. Edit content in the `mkdocs-project/docs` folder and update `mkdocs-project/mkdocs.yml` as appropriate.
-2. Run the `build-util/run-mkdocs-serve-8000.sh` script (Cygwin/Linux) or equivalent.
+2. Run the `build-util/run-mkdocs-serve-8001.sh` script (Cygwin/Linux) or equivalent.
-3. View content in a web browser using URL `http://localhost:8000`.
+3. View content in a web browser using URL `http://localhost:8001`.

 ## Style Guide ##